 Babies’ skulls don’t generally fuse until about a year after birth, so even if it’s a little lopsided early on, there’s plenty of time for it to even back out.
 In fact, most babies’ skulls will even out on their own as they get older, and more able to support their heads and necks.

-Babies who lie on their backs for most of the day may be at a heightened risk for a lopsided head, so try to get Baby on his belly for a little bit of supervised tummy time each day to vary the head’s point of contact with the ground.
+Babies who lie on their backs for most of the day may be at a heightened risk for a lopsided head, so try to get Baby on her belly for a little bit of supervised tummy time each day to vary the head’s point of contact with the ground.

-If the lopsidedness does not go away by about six months after he is born, healthcare providers may recommend using a helmet to help apply a bit of pressure to the head and get it all nice and symmetrical, but most babies’ skulls will fix themselves naturally.
+If the lopsidedness does not go away by about six months after she is born, healthcare providers may recommend using a helmet to help apply a bit of pressure to the head and get it all nice and symmetrical, but most babies’ skulls will fix themselves naturally.

 - “Skeletal formation.”
 Penn Medicine.
 Penn Medicine, n.d.
 Web.

 - N Kaneshiro.
 “Fontanelles – bulging.”
 U.S National Library of Medicine.
 MedlinePlus, 2/5/2015.
 Web.